tylerjromeo/nolandel-notes/smoke.md

 # Machine City Glenham

+Machine City Glenham is a city of gears, clockwork and machines.
+It supplies machine parts and precision metalwork for all of Nolandel.
+The city is the home to The Craftsman's guild, and the vast majority of master craftsmen live in Glenham.
+The city is divided into several borouighs, including the Military borough, where soldiers live; crafter's borough, where the guild hall and workshops are; research borough, a new area for the imperial's new research facility; religious borough, where the temple of Primus is housed; steel borough home of the mysterious mute automotons that Imperials call "warforged", and the living borough, where housing food, and other necessities for life can be found.
+The city also has a parcel of swampy forest near its center, housing a vibrant community of druids.
+The population of Machine City Glenham is majority halfling, with many gnomes, dwarves and elves.
+The human population is on the rise, particularly in the research quarter, where Imperials have set up an self-contained community.

 "secret" weapons research facility that everyone knows about

 Harold of Tangrell has gone full imperial, but he's planning a heist.